google/google-analytics-utilities/README.md

 1. List GA4 account summaries.
-2. Select the properties for which you want to retrieve their data streams.
+2. Select the properties from which you want to retrieve data streams.
+3. Navigate to the “Data Streams” sheet.
-3. Go to Google Analytics Utilities > Google Analytics 4 and click on List Properties and Streams
+4. Click on Google Analytics Utilities > Google Analytics 4 > List Properties and Streams.

-The script will list data stream information in the data stream sheet for all of the selected properties.
+5. The data streams for the selected properties will be listed in the “Data Streams” sheet

+### List Custom Dimensions

+1. List GA4 account summaries.
+2. Select the properties from which you want to retrieve custom dimensions.
+3. Navigate to the “GA4 Custom Dimensions” sheet.
+4. Click on Google Analytics Utilities > Google Analytics 4 > List Custom Dimensions.
+5. The custom dimensions for the selected properties will be listed in the “GA4 Custom Dimensions” sheet.

+### List custom metrics

+1. List GA4 account summaries.
+2. Select the properties from which you want to retrieve custom metrics.
+3. Navigate to the “GA4 Custom Metrics” sheet.
+4. Click on Google Analytics Utilities > Google Analytics 4 > List Custom Metrics.
+5. The custom metrics for the selected properties will be listed in the “GA4 Metrics Dimensions” sheet.

+### List conversion events

+1. List GA4 account summaries.
+2. Select the properties from which you want to retrieve conversion events.
+3. Navigate to the “GA4 Conversion Events” sheet.
+4. Click on Google Analytics Utilities > Google Analytics 4 > List Conversion Events.
+5. The conversion events for the selected properties will be listed in the “GA4 Conversion Events” sheet.

+### List Firebase links

+1. List GA4 account summaries.
+2. Select the properties from which you want to retrieve Firebase links.
+3. Navigate to the “GA4 Firebase Events” sheet.
+4. Click on Google Analytics Utilities > Google Analytics 4 > List Firebase Links.
+5. The Firebase links for the selected properties will be listed in the “GA4 Firebase Links” sheet.

+### List Google Ads links

+1. List GA4 account summaries.
+2. Select the properties from which you want to retrieve Google Ads links.
+3. Navigate to the “GA4 Google Ads Links” sheet.
+4. Click on Google Analytics Utilities > Google Analytics 4 > List Google Ads Links.
+5. The Google Ads links for the selected properties will be listed in the “GA4 Google Ads Links” sheet.